How to Get to Bocas Del Toro, Panama: Your Ultimate Guide

 Be sure to book in advance, especially during high season, to ensure availability.

-Kids under ten years old pay a discounted rate.
+Kids under 10 pay a discounted rate.

 Be aware of luggage restrictions.
-Surfboards and extra suitcases can cost extra.
+Surfboards and extra suitcases can incur additional costs.

 Your passport must be valid for at least six months.